JMBartels/Car-Value-Trends/README.md

 ## by Josh Bartels [@Linkedin](https://www.linkedin.com/in/joshua-bartels-756309138/)

 # Overview / Goals
-- Simulate and visualize drug release mediated through polymer dissolution.
+- Extract: Build an API to extract real world car prices and mileage
--	Explore the nonlinear relationship between film design and active drug concentration.
+- Transform: Clean the data to be ready for batch plotting and analysis
--	Identify “just right” designs where active concentration is never too high for safety nor too low for effectiveness.
+- Load: Store data in a central location that can easily be updated
--	Build machine learning architecture trained on simulated data to predict key membrane performance metrics
+- Analyze: Model the data to answer our guiding questions

-# Part 1 : Modelling the System
+# Part 1 : Setting up the Problem
   <p align="center">
    <img src="./images/Film_Design.jpg" width = 600>
   </p>